wso2/docs-is/en/docs/quick-starts/single-sign-on.md

 # Single Sign-On for Applications

-With WSO2 Identity Server, [Single sign-on](../../../concepts/single-sign-on) can be implemented via various open standards like OpenID connect, Security Assertion Markup language (SAML) and WS-Federation.
+With WSO2 Identity Server, [Single sign-on](../../../concepts/single-sign-on) can be implemented via various open standards like OpenID connect, Security Assertion Markup language (SAML), and WS-Federation.

 Try out the following quick starts for SSO with various standard protocols: